plone/training/docs/contributing/setup-build.md

 ---
 html_meta:
-  "description": ""
-  "property=og:description": ""
-  "property=og:title": ""
-  "keywords": ""
+  "description": "How to set up the training locally" "property=og:description": "How to set up the training locally" "property=og:title": "Building and Checking the Quality of Documentation" "keywords": ""
 ---